jaffamonkey/hugo-serif-theme/exampleSite/content/services/_index.md

 > I can help implement Quality Engineering from Design to Production, adding tests to CI/CD pipelines, along with performance testing to ensure apps are both secure and stable.

-> Your business has to make decisions daily, and to help with that, you can secure my services for a day or any period, with no contractual obligations outside of this.
+> Your business makes decisions daily, and to help with that, you can secure my services for a day or any period.